-Active volcanoes in Guatemala never seize to stop amazing their visitors.
+Active volcanoes in Guatemala never cease to stop amazing their visitors.
 They offer fun adventures for all kinds of travelers.
 In fact, did you know that Guatemala is home to 37 volcanoes?
 With six of them being active.
-This also provides many opportunities for the many rivers that pass near them to naturally heat up. that’s how you get at least 5 places where you can swim in Springs in Guatemala.
+This also provides many opportunities for the many rivers that pass near them to naturally heat up.
+That’s how you get at least 5 places where you can swim in hot springs in Guatemala.

 This invigorating natural activity is not only a lot of fun for all ages, but it is said to also be beneficial for health.
 These health benefits are courtesy of the many minerals that the water picks up when it gets in contact with hot gases.
 Some of those benefits are better blood circulation, pain relief, reduced stress and, rejuvenate skin.